 Note: This page discusses 1950s infielder Hector Rodriguez.
-For the college coach of the same name, click here.
+For others with the same name, click here.

 Hector Antonio Rodríguez Ordenana

 - American League Debut April 15, 1952